mthvedt/qarth/README.md

 TRACE logging logs auth records, if that is a security concern.
 It does not log auth services or any private information contained therein.

+## TODO

+* Record refresh and expiration.
+Currently you must do this manually.
+* General 'strategies' to allow login without Friend...
+* Multimethods for email, userinfo, &c.
+* More documentation!

 ## Finally…

 Qarth is a new library, so please let me know about any bugs, difficulties, or rough edges you encounter.
 My Freenode IRC name is mthvedt and my email is mike.thvedt@gmail.com.

 ## License

+Thanks to John Schroeder and Anders Hovmöller for valuable help and feedback.

 Copyright © 2014 [Zimilate, Inc.](http://zimilate.com), Mike Thvedt